|

 companies encouraged a number of others to consider forming their own corsortia.
 The eventual members of ACT were Blue

 Star Line, Port Line, Ben Line and Harrison Line, in addition to Ellerman Line.
+The new consortium's first aim was to establish a Europe-Australia service,

 at first in competition with OCL but later, because of the enormous investment required, in collaboration.